Our Team

 Emily Porteous

-Emily Porteous is the Administrative and Intake Coordinator at our clinic.
+Emily Porteous is the Clinic Intake and Administrative Manager at our clinic.
 She is dedicated to creating a safe and welcoming space for anyone seeking support.
 With a deep passion for mental health, she understands the courage it takes to reach out and strives to ensure every client feels heard, valued, and supported from their first interaction.

 Emily holds a Bachelor’s degree in Business Management (Human Resource Management) from Toronto Metropolitan University, with a minor in Sociology and Economics.
 Her academic background, combined with her experience in boarding school student support, administration, and operations management, has equipped her with the skills to effectively assist both clients and clinicians in a compassionate and organized manner.